Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/bringing-include_dir-into-the-modern-era.md

 - Rust
 ---

-Way back in mid-2017 I created a crate called `include_dir` with a single goal in mind - give users an `include_dir!()` macro that lets them embed an entire directory in their binary.
+Way back in mid-2017 I created [a crate called `include_dir`][include-dir] with a single goal in mind - give users an `include_dir!()` macro that lets them embed an entire directory in their binary.

-- almost 1 million total downloads
-- hasn't been given much love of late
-- Rust has evolved since then, especially around procedural macros
-- I've also learned a lot through my day job, generating Rust code that gets compiled to WebAssembly
+By most metrics, we've been doing phenomenally well.
+The crate has received a fair amount of engagement on GitHub via pull requests and issues, and it has had over 1 million downloads and 127 direct dependents published to crates.io alone.

+However, due to work commitments and low motivation, the `include_dir` crate hasn't received as much love as I'd like to give it over the last year or so 😞

+A while back, I found myself with a free weekend and a desire to be productive, so I thought I'd apply a lot of the lessons I've learned from writing Rust in production and take advantage of how Rust has evolved since 2017.

 {{% notice note %}}
 The code written in this article is available [on GitHub][repo].
 Feel free to